 Shark Tooth Hunting

-Sharks are some of the ocean’s most impressive hunters, and have multiple rows of teeth acting as conveyor belts, replenishing themselves as they fall out.
+Sharks are among the ocean’s most impressive hunters, and they have multiple rows of teeth acting as conveyor belts, replenishing themselves as they fall out.
 Depending on the species, a single shark can make between 30,000 and 50,000 individual teeth in its lifetime.
 Now that’s a big dentist bill!

 As these teeth fall out they collect in the sediment of rivers and creeks along the coast.
 Due to the periodic dredging of the channel here, fresh unsearched sand is pumped onto the beaches of Fort Clinch from deep in the Amelia River, ready for eager shark tooth seekers to find.